Chapter Sixteen

 “How in the world has—” she motioned around us, “this been kept quiet?”

-I told her I supposed after generations, humans, the few who were aware, held more loyalty to the South than humanity of the North any more.
+I told her I sposed after generations, humans, the few who were aware, held more loyalty to the South than humanity of the North any more.
 She shook her head like I’m an idjit.
-She never has taken anythin’ I’ve said at face value.
+She never has taken anything I’ve said at face value.
 Automatically acceptin’ I don’t know enough to step out of a torrential rain if I had the chance.
 Why’s she even lowerin’ herself to speak to me?

 I took a new opportunity to look about the train.
 I’d mostly been enjoyin’ the grand openness of the desert outside my window.
 Just as flat as the plains, without the unendin’ waist-high wild grass, herds of deer, or cattle.
-Forward, I saw nothin’ but the backs of seats.
+Forward, I saw nothing but the backs of seats.
 After all, they were shaped for trolls.
 So even if a human or orc sat somewhere up there, I wasn’t gonna see ’em.

 Nuel was caressin’ the soft leather of her armrest.